huichuno/linuxbox/README.md

 "make build"

-- Build qemu artifacts through docker build process
+- Build Linux kernel in container

 "make clean"

-- Delete docker image
+- Cleanup

-"sudo make install"
+"make install"

 - Execute install.sh script to install artifacts from build/ folder and perform other operations.
 Look at install.sh for details.